 Damascus and the opposition in Lebanon deny Jumblatt's claim.

-The differences over power sharing have become so entrenched that Lebanon has been without a president (a post reserved for a Maronite Christian) since November 2006.
+The differences over power sharing were so entrenched that Lebanon was without a president (a post reserved for a Maronite Christian) since November 2007.

 Another cause for the political battle was Israel's war in Lebanon against Hezbollah in the summer of 2006.

 After standing up to Israel's military might for a month, Hezbollah declared a "divine victory".

 Its leader, Hassan Nasrallah, became the latest hero of the Arab street and his movement was keen to leverage its success within Lebanon itself.